chrislabarge/chrislabarge.github.io/_posts/2014-10-16-unicorn-server.markdown

 You can create the Procfile plus its contents above with one command in the commmand line:

-run `echo "web: bundle exec rails server thin -p \$PORT -e \$RACK_ENV" > Procfile` and the 'Procfile' will automatically be created in the 'root' directory of your application containing the desired script.
+run `echo "web: bundle exec rails server thin -p \$PORT -e \$RACK_ENV" > Procfile` and the 'Procfile' will automatically be created in the 'root' directory of your application and contain the desired script.